 Before you send an invite, you'll want to be sure your Portfolios are set up to match your ownership structures.
 Collaborators are always tied to Portfolios, not specific Properties.
 If you have a different set of investors for each Property, then you'll want to create a new Portfolio for each and then drag and drop each Property into its own Portfolio bucket.

 How Do The Various Types of Collaborators Work?

 Managers have full access to add new Properties, create and manage Portfolios, edit and delete Property data, and edit (but not delete) Transactions.
 In other words, Managers have substantial access rights and can do a lot of damage quickly if they don't know what they're doing.
-Only give Manager permissions to someone you trust to use the Stessa platform carefully.
-Currently, financial account connections can only be managed by the account holder who initiated the set up.
-Managers can, however, view, edit and categorize transactions data across the Portfolios to which they've been invited.
+Only give the Manager permission to someone you trust to use the Stessa platform carefully.
+Currently, financial account connections can only be managed by the account holder who initiated the setup.
+Managers can, however, view, edit and categorize transaction data across the Portfolios to which they've been invited.